RituPande/ctc/README.md

 ## 2. Understanding Connectionist Temporal Classfication
 *Connectionist Temporal Classification* or CTC is a neural network output decoding and scoring algorithm that is used in sequence to sequence deep learning models.
-It is sepcifically used in models where:
+It is specifically used in models where:
 - The length of input sequence is greater than the length of output sequence
 - The output sequence order corresponds to the input sequence order.